 From improving communication methods, embracing agile processes, and building in measurement and iteration workflows, there’s a great deal that marketing teams can employ from the DevOps side of the house to meet their unique team goals and drive company profitability.

 To move quickly and iterate like the DevOps team, you need technology that allows you to quickly deploy, test, measure, and re-deploy content across every marketing channel.
 Such movements require re-tooling of your architecture from traditional CMS and siloed systems to something that more flexible and interconnected.

-Try Contentstack’s headless CMS, obligation-free, to see how your marketing team can truly put those DevOps principles into practice today.
+Try Contentstack’s headless CMS, obligation-free, to see how your marketing team can truly put those DevOps methodologies and principles into practice today.